Fake Real Planes: exotic affine algebraic models of $\mathbb{R}^2$: Introduction

 In contrast with the projective case, the main difficulty to understand the notion of $\mathbb{R}$-biregular birational equivalence comes from the lack of natural numerical invariants to distinguish classes.
-In particular, neither the topology of the complexification $S$ nor its logarithmic Kodaira dimension are invariants of its $\mathbb{R}$-biregular birational class.
-And even though Theorem \ref{thm:Bir-rectif} is a significant step towards a complete classification of fake real planes up to $\mathbb{R}$-biregular birational equivalence, the fact that its proof depends on the construction of explicit elementary $\mathbb{R}$-biregular birational links between appropriate projective models of the affine complexification $S$ does not give any clear insight on possible numerical invariants of $\mathbb{R}$-biregular birational equivalence classes.
-As a consequence, the question of existence of fake real planes not $\mathbb{R}$-biregularly birationally equivalent to $\mathbb{A}^{2}$ remains open, a good candidate being the Ramanujam surface above (see also $\S$ \ref{sub:Rectif-kod0} for another candidate of logarithmic Kodaira dimension $0$).
+In particular, neither the topology of the complexification of a given fake real plane $S$ nor its logarithmic Kodaira dimension are invariants of its $\mathbb{R}$-biregular birational class.
+And even though Theorem \ref{thm:Bir-rectif} is a significant step towards a complete classification of fake real planes up to $\mathbb{R}$-biregular birational equivalence, the fact that its proof depends on the construction of explicit elementary $\mathbb{R}$-biregular birational links between appropriate projective models of the affine complexification of $S$ does not give any clear insight on possible numerical invariants of $\mathbb{R}$-biregular birational equivalence classes.
+As a consequence, the question of existence of fake real planes not $\mathbb{R}$-biregularly birationally equivalent to $\mathbb{A}^{2}$ remains open, a good candidate being the real Ramanujam surfaces mentioned above (see also $\S$ \ref{sub:Rectif-kod0} for another candidate of logarithmic Kodaira dimension $0$).

 {}